Wheelchair curling sets Pyeongchang pulses racing

 The popularity of the niche sport has exploded in South Korea since February's Olympics when their women's side, nicknamed the "Garlic Girls", had a fairytale run and won a silver medal.

-Curling's new-found fame has spilled over to this month's Paralympics where 12 teams, consisting of both male and female athletes who have leg impairments, have competed.
+Curling's new-found fame has spilled over to this month's Paralympics in Pyeongchang where 12 mixed teams, consisting of male and female athletes with leg impairments, have competed.

 The rules are similar to able-bodied curling.
 Athletes slide stones over the ice, and whoever gets them closest to the centre of a target at the end of each round can pick up points.

-More than 54,000 tickets have been sold for the wheelchair curling, while curling-mad Mr. T -- who tweeted about his love of the sport during last month's Olympics -- has swung back into action, urging his followers to watch it at the Paralympics.
+More than 54,000 tickets were sold for the wheelchair curling at the Games, while Mr. T -- who tweeted about his love of the sport during the Olympics -- has swung back into action, urging his followers to watch it at the Paralympics.

 Only para-ice hockey, a fast and furious sport that sees athletes competing in double-bladed sledges, has been more popular at the Pyeongchang Games.